 Foster communication and promote collaboration

-The DevOps mindset means teams must collaborate and communicate with each other from Day 1 of a product development.
-And communication continues throughout the entire project’s lifetime.
-This ensures everyone is on the same page, thus any risk of futile work due to misunderstanding is markedly low.
+The DevOps transformation roadmap includes intensive team collaboration and communication from Day 1 of product development.
+Communication continues throughout the entire project’s lifetime.
+This ensures everyone is on the same page, so any risk of futile work due to misunderstanding is markedly low.

 Knowledge-sharing initiatives are time-tested ways to promote collaboration between developers and operations teams.
 Both teams can organize workshops and presentations.
-They can talk about successes and failures, case studies inside of their divisions, or about the most common challenges and ways to go about them and much more.
+They can talk about successes and failures, case studies inside of their divisions, the most common challenges and ways to go about them, and much more.

-It should be an organizational culture, as DevOps philosophy is about establishing transparency among all team members.
+It should be an organizational culture.
+DevOps transformation is about establishing transparency among all team members.
 Keep in mind that cultural transformation normally happens from the top down.

 Track your progress

-The key objectives of the transition to DevOps as a service include reduced delivery time, improved product quality, and improved agility.
+The key objectives of the DevOps transformation include reduced delivery time, improved product quality, and improved agility.
 Your team should constantly track various metrics to measure the impact of adjusting the DevOps concept.

 For example, you can collect the following ones: